OpenDAoC/OpenDAoC-Core/SRD/06_World_Systems/Relic_System.md

 ## Overview

+**Game Rule Summary**: Relics are the most powerful artifacts in DAoC, providing massive bonuses to your entire realm when captured from enemies.
+There are two types: Strength relics boost all melee combat by 10% per relic, while Magic relics boost all spellcasting by 10% per relic.
+To steal an enemy relic, your realm must first control your own relic of that type.
+Players can carry relics but become extremely vulnerable - they can't teleport, can't stealth, and can't mount horses.
+Successfully capturing relics can give your realm up to a 40% advantage in combat, making relic raids some of the most important and exciting battles in the game.

 The Relic System provides realm-wide bonuses through the capture and control of magical artifacts.
 Two types of relics exist: Strength relics (melee bonus) and Magic relics (spell bonus).
 Controlling relics grants significant combat advantages to the entire realm.

 ## Core Mechanics